Benoni United F.C.: Second Iteration

-In 1969 the black former players of Benoni United form a breakaway and begin to put in motion plans to create a new Benoni United (The Rabbits) which would seek to join as a member of the NPSL which would launch in 1971, however due to administrative issues Benoni United failed to become one of the founding members of the NPSL.
-Later in the same year after the launch of the NPSL, Mickey Bookholoane was informed that Nigel United Buccaneers which campaigned in the NPSL was experiencing financial difficulties and arranged to meet with the owner Matt Mphahane to acquire the status of the club.
-To succeed Mickey invited local Doctors and businessmen to join forces and fund the club, the group elected Dr Harrison Motlana as the founding Chairman and Mickey as the Secretary The deal was sanctioned by the NPSL and Benoni United prepared to rejoin the Professional Ranks, the club used 1972 date as the club founding date for the second iteration of Benoni United.
+In 1969 the black former players of Benoni United formed a breakaway group and began making plans to create a new Benoni United (The Rabbits), which would seek membership in the NPSL ahead of its 1971 launch.
+However, due to administrative issues, Benoni United failed to become one of the founding members of the NPSL.
+Later in the same year, after the NPSL's launch, Mickey Bookholoane was informed that Nigel United Buccaneers, which campaigned in the NPSL, was experiencing financial difficulties.
+He arranged to meet with the owner, Matt Mphahane, to acquire the status of the club.
+To succeed, Mickey invited local doctors and businessmen to join forces and fund the club.
+The group elected Dr Harrison Motlana as the founding chairman and Mickey as the secretary.
+The deal was sanctioned by the NPSL and Benoni United prepared to rejoin the Professional Ranks, the club used 1972 date as the club founding date for the second iteration of Benoni United.
 In the 1980s the team was sponsored by Kwitkot and sold the naming rights and became known as Kwikot Benoni.

 Third Iteration*

-Premier United owner Dumisani Ndlovu purchases the status of Hellenic F.C moving the club from Cape Town to Benoni.
-The Club is renamed Benoni Premier United and regains Top Flight Status the next season.
-While it is seen as a new club BPU uses the club emblem, slogan as well as the founding date of Benoni United and is considered a continuation of Benoni United.
-The Club finishes 15th in the 18 team PSL in its first campaign, the club's premiership status is then sold in the middle of the second season and renamed Thanda Royal Zulu which also later sells its PSL status to Amazulu.
+Premier United owner Dumisani Ndlovu purchased the status of Hellenic F.C., moving the club from Cape Town to Benoni.
+The club was renamed Benoni Premier United and regained top-flight status the following season.
+While it was seen as a new club, Benoni Premier United used the club emblem, slogan, and founding date of Benoni United and was considered a continuation of Benoni United.
+The club finished 15th in the 18-team PSL in its first campaign.
+Its premiership status was then sold in the middle of the second season, and the club was renamed Thanda Royal Zulu, which later sold its PSL status to AmaZulu.